 “I made a visual list for one patient on how to get out of the car.
 We broke down each step because the child was having such a hard time.
 That fight or flight response was constantly on.”

-To help with calming some of those biochemical responses in the body, many therapists are turning towards new research to help their patients.
+To help with calming some of those biochemical responses in the body, many therapists are turning towards technology to help their patients.

-The iLS program is based on the neuroplasticity principle (that the brain can heal itself).
-The iLS headphones (and a pillow called the Dreampad) send gentle stimulation to the cochlea of the inner ear, which activates the vestibular system and creates neuronal connections in the brain.
+The iLS program uses the neuroplasticity principle (that the brain can heal itself).
+The headphones (and a pillow called the Dreampad) send gentle stimulation to the cochlea of the inner ear, which activates the vestibular system and creates neuronal connections in the brain.

-Carol said for some children, the simple action of bending down to pick up a ball and throwing it is seemingly impossible.
+For some kids, bending down to pick up a ball is impossible.

-“When they look down their sense of equilibrium and place in space is lost.
+“When they look down their sense of equilibrium is lost.
 They get dizzy.
 No one plays in their yards anymore.
-There are simple movements in play that parents can do with their kids that can help them tremendously.
-Together we can make this better.
-So that’s what I do each day.
-We work and we play and we use these wonderful new advancements in technology and we help these kids.”
+There are simple movements in play that help tremendously.
+That’s what I do each day,” Carol said, “we work and we play and we use technology to help these kids.”